-Namibia economic profile
+Namibia’s economic profile

-Namibia, with a long coastline on the South Atlantic, borders South Africa, Botswana, Zambia and Angola.
+Namibia borders South Africa, Botswana, Zambia and Angola.
 Namibia is rich in mineral resources, including diamonds and uranium, has close economic linkages to South Africa and is a member of the Common Monetary Area (CMA) with Lesotho, Eswatini and South Africa.

 TFSA sector work in Namibia